dmbdesignpdx/flexr/Readme.md

 Expanding Columns are columns that instead of shrinking in width along with the screen size (as Shrinking Columns do), they expand to keep their real estate on the screen.

-**New!** To define **Filling Columns**, just add the filling class <code>fill</code> in the parent row.
+To define **Filling Columns**, just add the filling class <code>fill</code> in the parent row.
 Filling Columns make their parent row full width to its parent, and divide the space between themselves equally with no gutters.

 ## Justifying Columns